-The Crime Scene Investigator is a new weekly blog on the Crime Scene Investigator Network.
+The Crime Scene Investigator is a new blog on the Crime Scene Investigator Network.
 This blog will be a place for my thoughts, observations and experiences in the area of forensic science commonly referred to as Crime Scene Investigations.

 I should introduce myself and give you some of my background.
 I am Steven Staggs and I am the founder and Webmaster for the Crime Scene Investigator Network.
 The Crime Scene Investigator Network website has been in existence since 2000 and has over 200,000 visitors per month.
 It is the world's most popular CSI and forensic science website.